Trigger Lambda for large S3 Bucket with SQS

 Connect to Jira with a Private Key (OAuth) using .NET

 We have a .NET service that needs to connect with Jira to create, update and read issues.
-It would be easy if we could use a username & password for authentication, but for this integration we need to implement a Private Key.
+It would be easy if we could use a username & password for authentication, but for this integration we need to implement the connection to Jira with a Private Key.
 All requests have to be signed with OAuth.
-Here’s what we came up with.

 Convert JsFiddle to SVG using Node.js